robert-hh/ADS1256/README.md

 Return the content of the register(s) starting at reg.
 The number of registers is provided by the argument `number`.
 For number == 1, a single int is returned as register value, otherwise a bytearray.

+### ads1256.sensor_detect(mode=0)

+Set the sensor detect current according to the data sheet.
+Values for mode are:

+0: Sensor Detect OFF
+1: Sensor Detect Current = 0.5μA
+2: Sensor Detect Current = 2μA
+3: Sensor Detect Current = 10μA

 ### ads1256()